Micinek/micinek.github.io/_posts/2024-04-30-my-homelab.md

  - 4x 3TB SATA HDD (ZFS raidz1)
  - 2,5Gbit LAN Broadcom PCIe card

-this PC only turns on on saturday by WOL event in HomeAssistant, few minutes after startup downloads all data from Synology NAS and shuts down again. ( backup script will be avalible on my gitghub )
+this PC only turns on on saturday by WOL event in HomeAssistant, few minutes after startup, RSYNCs all data from Synology NAS and shuts down again. ( backup script and explanation will be in one of the upcoming blog posts )

 ####  Synology DS923+
  - 4x WD Ultrastar HC550 16TB ( currently only 2 drives pluged in, saving power, drive health, i dont need that much space right now)